Jayd0n2/docker_proj/README.md

 <h1>📖 Translator Project</h1>

-📝 Overview
+<h2>📝 Overview</h2>

 This project provides an English-to-French translation pipeline using the Hugging Face transformers library.
 It runs in a Jupyter Notebook (Translator.ipynb) and processes .srt subtitle files to translate English captions into French.

-✨ Features
+<h2>✨ Features</h2>

-🚀 Translates English text to French using the google-t5/t5-base model.
+- 🚀 Translates English text to French using the google-t5/t5-base model.

-📜 Supports subtitle translation from .srt files.
+-📜 Supports subtitle translation from .srt files.

-📦 Containerized with Docker and Jupyter Notebook for easy deployment.
+-📦 Containerized with Docker and Jupyter Notebook for easy deployment.

-🔧 Prerequisites
+<h2>🔧 Prerequisites</h2>

 Ensure you have the following installed:

-🐳 Docker (if running in a containerized environment)
+- 🐳 Docker (if running in a containerized environment)

-🐍 Python 3.x
+- 🐍 Python 3.x

-📦 Required Python packages:
+<h2>📦 Required Python packages: </h2>

 transformers

 pysrt

-⚙️ Installation
+<h2>⚙️ Installation</h2>

 🚀 Running with Docker